nrakochy/nrakochy.github.io/ember/_posts/2015-04-27-Ember-Routes-Are-Not-Rails-Routes.md

     responsible for displaying templates, loading data, and otherwise setting up application state.
     It does so by matching the current URL to the routes that you've defined.

 So the Router is the basic building block to the app.
-This is importnat.
+This is important.
 When you enter

     ember g resource test